Elective home education

 Children below statutory school age or not registered at a West Sussex school

-If your child has not reached statutory school age or is not registered at a school in West Sussex and you are going to educate them at home, contact the EHE team.
+If your child has not reached statutory school age or is not registered at a school in West Sussex and you are going to educate them at home, you can still get advice and guidance by contacting the EHE team.

 Children registered at a school

 If your child currently attends school, you must write to the school to tell them you are going to educate your child at home.
 The school cannot legally remove your child from their roll until they receive written confirmation from you.
-The school then have a legal duty to inform the EHE team of your decision.
+The process is called deregistration.
+The school then have a legal duty to inform the EHE team of your decision to deregister.

 Children registered at a special school